himanshugullaiya/Pomodoro-StopWatch/README.md

-# Pomodoro StopWatch Python App
+# Pomodoro StopWatch Python Widget

 ### :watch: with an Alert that keeps you Productivity up!